Archive of the LPD news

 Double β decay experiments demand super-low radioactive background which can be reached only in deep underground laboratories and with detectors constructed with super-pure materials.
 It gives possibility to simultaneously search for other rare or forbidden processes in nuclear and particle physics, such as decay of electron or nucleons, interactions with dark matter particles, transition of nuclei to super-dense state, violation of the Pauli principle, nuclear decays with cluster emission, rare β and α decays, and others.

-During about 35 years the LPD has developed double beta decay investigations.
+During almost 40 years the LPD has developed double beta decay investigations.
 Starting the experiments on the earth level (in 1980), the group afterwards (in 1984) built up an underground laboratory in the Solotvina salt mines (Ukraine).

 In memory of Yuri Zdesenko